Hurricane Preparedness for Your Vehicle

 Move your car to a safe place

 Maybe it's the garage.
 Maybe it's a storage unit.
 Maybe it's just on a higher piece of land than your driveway.
-Regardless, it's important to move your car to a save place for the duration of the storm.
+Regardless, it's important to move your car to a safe place for the duration of the storm.
 When thinking about where to move your car, you need to put some thought into it and prepare for every possible eventuality.
 For example, if you decide to evacuate or are mandated to, it's not wise to have your vehicle too far away.
 If you choose to store your car in your garage, be sure to prepare your garage and seal up the door using sandbags or barriers.

 Hurricanes are frightening, and they shouldn't be taken lightly.
-The damage they can cause can be catastrophic, but with the right preparation you can help prevent or minimize damage to your valuable property.
+The damage they can cause can be catastrophic, but with the right preparation, you can help prevent or minimize damage to your valuable property.